Doctoral Studies in Management Accounting and Control

 We are looking forward to getting to know you!

 Find a list of frequently asked questions below.
+We grouped the FAQs thematically for your convenience.
 If your question is not listed here, I'm happy to answer it via phone or e-mail.

 The ideal candidate is curious, approaches topics with passion, and displays high analytical and critical thinking skills with a motivated team player mindset.
 Leave your footprints at IMC!

 Yes.
 We do not require you to have an academic or professional background in accounting.
-Our doctoral students come from a variety of academic backgrounds such as accounting, sociology, management, political science, and engineering among others.
+Our doctoral students come from a variety of academic backgrounds such as accounting, sociology, management, political science, and engineering.

 There is no application deadline.
 We accept doctoral students throughout the year.